AlexisFex/AlexisFex.github.io/Rise-of-Mortals-Player-Handbook.md

 Some abilities refer to spell levels by rank order.
 It's simple: **beginner** is the lowest; **advanced** is one rank above beginner; **master** is two above beginner and one above advanced; **legendary** is the highest — three above beginner, two above advanced, one above master.

+Stacking effect of the spells: You can't have more than one named effect.
+For example: You can't apply two Lesser Strength to a same creature.

 ## Races

 When you create your character, you must choose its race.
 A race does not give you major benefits — at most a minor combat perk, or a small boost to exploration and downtime.
 We recommend picking a race for its aesthetics, or because its concept truly connects with you (or, if you have no preference, whatever works best with your build).